 At the bottom of the screen some statistics are displayed.
-These are correlation coefficients for each pair of plots, and Nash coefficients for each pair of plots where one is observed.
+These are correlation coefficients and Nash coefficients for each pair of plots.
 Some of these may be meaningless, of course, if for example you choose to plot four things that are really two pairs, but it is quicker as well as simpler to calculate them all than it is to ask the users what they want.

 SWATGraph may also be run as a stand-alone tool.
-Double click on C:\SWAT\SWATEditor\runSWATGraph.bat to start it, or use this as the command in a command shell.
+First check that the setting of OSGEO4W\ROOT in the second line of C:\SWAT\SWATEditor\runSWATGraph.bat matches the path to your installation of QGIS.
+If your QGIS is not a long-term version you will also need to change the QGISNAME setting in the next line to qgis instead of qgis-ltr.
+Then double click on this file to start it, or use its path as the command in a command shell.
 In the latter case you can optionally add the path to a .csv file to plot the csv file automatically at the start.